We earn commissions from brands listed on this site, which influences how listings are presented.

 “If a pet owner has limited financial resources, purchasing insurance can provide peace of mind and financial protection against unexpected medical expenses,” says Dr. Hsia.

 Without coverage, you could face hefty veterinary bills if your pet becomes ill or injured.
-Pet insurance protects against these surprise costs and also makes routine care more affordable, encouraging you to stay on top of your pet's preventive health needs.
+Pet insurance protects against these surprise costs and also makes routine care more affordable, encouraging you to stay on top of your pet’s preventive care needs.

 You Lead an Active Lifestyle